 Considering the number of people that can be accommodated aboard the Victoria 67, it might be rather tricky for the chef to prepare food for all of them.
 Although the Victoria 67 is comfortable enough for a large group, I would not invite the maximal number of people aboard if the provision of food and beverages is not organized down to the smallest detail.

-All in all, thanks to the knowledge and effort of the designers’ team, the Victoria 67 provides an incredible sailing experience.
-To learn more about chartering a catamaran, visit Sailing Catamaran Yachts.
+All in all, thanks to the knowledge and effort of the designers’ team, the Victoria 67 provides an incredible sailing experience

 I wish you a calm sea, a fine wind and a strong mast!